Aredhele/Ordinal-Engine/Engine/Documentation/CodingStandard/CodingStandard.md

 The memory is one of the main resources of the engine.
 And it's also easy to make a bad use of it.
 Here're some advices :
 * Any codes that allocates memory is in charge of its deallocation.
-* Don't copy unnecessary, use references, constant reference and the move semantic.
+* Don't make useless copies, use references, constant references and the move semantic.
 * If you are handling pointers, don't hesitate to check if they're equal to nullptr (you can use assertions)
 * Never break the memory alignment
 * Use engine allocators